 Step 2: Dealing ‘Em Out

 The dealer hands each player two cards face-down.
 They deal themselves only one card, which faces up.
-You can then hit or decide to stand or split.
+You can then hit or decide to stand or split — hand signs are the most common form of blackjack dealer and player communication.

 Step 3: Keep Hitting or Stand

-You hit when you receive a second card without exceeding 21 (or without going burst,) while you choose to stand when you decide to keep your current card.
+Do you know when to hit or stand?
+You hit when you receive a second card without exceeding 21 (or without going bust), while you choose to stand when you decide to keep your current card.

 Step 4: Evaluating the Cards

-So you have gotten to crunch time.
-You compare your card total to the dealer’s and you win if you’re closer to 21.
+So you’ve reached crunch time, and it’s time to evaluate blackjack hands.
+You compare your card total to the dealer’s, and you win if you’re closer to 21.
 You lose if the dealer is closer and the house claims the round.

 Step 5: The Ultimate Goal

 As is widely known, 21 is the holy grail in blackjack.
-If you go over, then that’s a bust and the dealer takes that round.
-If you total 21 due to an ace and a face card, this is called a natural blackjack and you win the round.
+If you go over, it’s a bust, and the dealer takes that round.
+If you total 21 due to an ace and a face card, this is called a natural blackjack, and you win the round.

-Beyond the standard blackjack rules, double deck rules are a bit nuanced.
-It is important to know them to understand how to play double-deck blackjack.
-Here’s a step-by-step breakdown.
+Beyond the standard blackjack rules, double-deck rules are a bit nuanced.
+It’s essential to know them to understand how to play double-deck blackjack.
+Here’s a step-by-step breakdown:

-4. If you don’t have a blackjack in sight, it’s your choice to hit, stand or double down.
+- If you don’t have a blackjack in sight, it’s your choice to hit, stand, or double down.

-5. This is a no-surrender zone, which means surrender is not an option, but you can use insurance instead.
+- This can be a no-surrender zone, meaning surrender is not an option; you can use insurance instead.
+Again, this will depend on each casino.

-7. And, of course, you can beat the dealer by getting closer to 21 than they do.
+- You beat the dealer by getting a hand value closer to 21 than the dealer’s.

 Basic Double-Deck Blackjack Strategy

-Now that you’ve dealt with the basics of double-deck blackjack, take a look into the game’s soft and hard-hand strategies.
+Now that you’ve dealt with the basics of double-deck blackjack, take a look at double-deck blackjack strategy and learn how to play soft and hard hands.

 Soft 17 Strategy

-In this game, whether it’s a soft hand or hard, the dealer must stand on 17.
 A hard 17 is a hand totaling 17 without an ace card.
 A soft 17, however, includes an ace that can be counted as 1 or 11.
 A soft 17 calls for calculated moves.
+Here’s how to approach a game where the dealer must stand on 17.

 No matter what happens, always hit if you’re dealt a soft 17.
-An ace can only be worth 1 or 11, so you should always take the risk.
-If you hit, regardless of what transpires, your outcome will better the dealer’s.
+An ace can only be worth 1 or 11, so the soft 17 blackjack rule and edge help reduce the risk of hitting.
+If you hit, regardless of what transpires, your outcome will be better than the dealer’s.
 So it’s better to count your ace as 11.
-In addition, hit when the dealer’s face-up card is 9, 10 or an ace.
+In addition, hit when the dealer’s face-up card is 9, 10, or an ace.
 Opt to hit if the dealer’s soft total is 17 or less.

 You should double down if the dealer’s face-up card is 6 and a soft hand of 19 or more.
-Also, double down if the dealer’s face-up card is 5 or 6 alongside the soft hand of 13–18.
+Also, double down if the dealer’s face-up card is 5 or 6, even with a soft hand of 13–18.
 Split is reserved for special occasions of dual aces being dealt.

 Hard Hand

-This is a bit complicated compared to the soft hand.
+Hard blackjack hands are less flexible, so their strategy is a bit more complicated compared to soft hands.

 Hit when:

-• The dealer’s face-up cards are anything between 2–7 or an ace.
+- The dealer’s face-up cards are any value from 2–7 or an ace.

 Stand when: